Book crossing numbers of the complete graph and small local convex crossing numbers

-Similar results for $ \ell=0 $ and 1 were proved in \cite{BKV03}, Theorems 3 and 8.
+In this section, we prove Theorem \ref{theorem:epsilons} (restated below), which settles the values of $e_{\ell}(n)$ for $\ell \leq 4$.
+Similar results for $ \ell=0 $ and 1 were proved in \cite{BKV03}.
 Theorem 3 in \cite{BKV03} proves that the maximum number of edges in a plane subgraph of $ G_n $ (instead of $ D_n $) is $ 2n-3 $.
 This is equivalent to $ e_0(n)=n-3 $ in Theorem \ref{theorem:epsilons}, as the sides of the polygon are included as possible edges, but their proof is different.
-Theorem 8 in \cite{BKV03}, however, is somewhat different from our result for $ e_1(n)=\frac{3}{2}(n-3)+\delta_1(n) $.
-It shows that the largest number of edges in a subgraph of $ G_n $ such that any two edges sharing a vertex cannot both be crossed by a common edge is $\floor*{\frac{5}{2}n-4}=n+\ceil*{\frac{3}{2}(n-3)}$.
+Theorem 8 in \cite{BKV03}, however, is somewhat different from our result $ e_1(n)=\frac{3}{2}(n-3)+\delta_1(n) $.
+It shows that the largest number of edges in a subgraph of $ G_n $ such that any two edges sharing a vertex are not both crossed by a common edge is $\floor*{\frac{5}{2}n-4}=n+\ceil*{\frac{3}{2}(n-3)}$.
 Recall that this result uses the sides of the polygon.

-Let $ G $ be a convex graph.
-The \emph{crossing graph} of $ G $, denoted by $ G^{\otimes} $, is the graph whose vertices are the edges of $ G $ and two vertices of $ G^{\otimes} $ are adjacent in $ G^{\otimes} $ if the corresponding edges in $ G $ cross.
-We start by proving the following lemma.